 Can I be a travel nurse as a new grad?

 Unfortunately, no. Most facilities require at least one year of experience, most prefer two, especially for a high acuity specialty.
 As a travel nurse you are expected to hit the ground running, sometimes after only 4-8 hours of orientation on the unit.
 Most new grads do not have the experience necessary to be successful for a travel nurse assignment.

 Do I have to be a nurse to travel?

-No!
-Vivian supports all types of traveling healthcare workers.
-Allied health providers such as respiratory therapists, ultrasound tech, CT/MRI techs, PTs and OTs, SLPs, and many more can find travel jobs via Vivian!
+No. Vivian supports all types of traveling healthcare workers.
+Allied health providers such as respiratory therapists, ultrasound techs, CT/MRI techs, PTs and OTs, SLPs, and many more can find travel jobs via Vivian.

 Why should I become a travel nurse?

 There are so many perks to travel nursing!
-The money, the freedom to choose when you work and when you take a break, exploring cool new locations, the added professional experiences and so many more reasons are why you should become a travel nurse.
-You’ll meet some amazing other nurses and learn a lot about yourself!
+Great pay, the freedom to choose when you work and when you don’t, exploring cool new locations, gaining new professional experiences are just a few of the reasons why you should become a travel nurse.
 You can read all the awesome reasons why I became a travel nurse and see the benefits for yourself.